altunixon/wips/lns/altina_ln/ASP-52-.md

 “As a weapon of course!”

-Although she was the fourth Princess and a Major General in the Empire, the commoner blacksmith did not use honorifics and laughed loudly while saying “Oh, you”.
+Although she was the fourth Princess and a Major General in the Empire, the commoner blacksmith did not use honorifics and laughed loudly while saying “Oh, you”.<br/>

-The disciples’ faces were as white as a new shirt.
+The disciples’ faces were as white as a new shirt.<br/>

 Vanessa seemed to have given up hope.
-Or rather, her calm face was like a widow standing in front of his spouse’s grave.
+Or rather, her calm face was like a widow standing in front of his spouse’s grave.<br/>

 Abidal Evra and his subordinates were holding their heads.
-As they had traveled to the capital together, they knew about the princess’ personality like how she interacted with the commoners without any distinctions.
+As they had traveled to the capital together, they knew about the princess’ personality like how she interacted with the commoners without any distinctions.<br/>

-Regis sighed again.
+Regis sighed again.<br/>

-The conversation seemed to have ended.
+The conversation seemed to have ended.<br/>

 However, it was a little too much to let his sister and Enzo’s disciples to continue worrying.
-That goes the same for Abidal Evra and the rest who were still standing in the rain.
+That goes the same for Abidal Evra and the rest who were still standing in the rain.<br/>

-As such, Regis interjected Altina who was excited about the sword.
+As such, Regis interjected Altina who was excited about the sword.<br/>

 “Your Highness… Everyone else is still in shock.
 Also, I have information about the sword which might be useful.
 Can we move to somewhere quieter and continue the conversation there?”